chanakyass/recipe-app-frontend/README.md

 Application runs on port 3000

+The backend for this application (https://github.com/chanakyass/recipes-app-backend) runs on port 8080.
+The backend needs to be running for this application to work

 You can use these dummy credentials to play with the application.

 username (email) : dummy@rest.com